 Read through the comments under that video.
 The calls to refuse these women re-entry to the United States, even though they have no other nationality to claim.
 We cannot make them stateless by revoking their citizenship, and we cannot keep them from returning if they are citizens.
 If we violate international law in this case, we will have no grounds to hold other countries to international law later.
 To keep these people from being radicalized again, we HAVE TO make sure they are fully engaged in society for the foreseeable future.

 I don’t know the particulars of each case.
 It’s entirely possible that they deserve prison time for their actions in Syria.
 That isn’t the question here.
 The particular woman who was interviewed for the television segment expects to get a prison sentence.
-However, The Orange Hate-Monkey has revoked her passport.
+However, Donald Trump has revoked her passport.
 He has rendered her stateless.
 He has violated international law, at the same time as he is harassing other countries to abide by international law.

 Hold on, I hear you saying.
 We can’t just let these people come back here.
 That’s the catch.
 We already have.
 American men who have surrendered under similar circumstances have been repatriated.
 The women, though?
 We don’t want those women back.
 That’ll teach the rest of the women to stay in line.
 Never mind that we cannot legally denaturalize a citizen.
 Only the court can do that, and we have to bring them back here to put them on trial.
 It’s a catch-22.
 We can’t keep her out, and we can’t say she doesn’t belong here without first bringing her home.
 All of them have to come home, but the women most of all.
 Most of all, because singling them out for different treatment is a hallmark of misogyny.